I listen every Monday morning

 Evan

-Dear Lise - Thanks for the tickets to the Marianne Faithful performance
+Dear Lise - Thanks for the tickets to the Marianne Faithful performance this

 coming Sunday.
-I listen to Anything Goes, and its true, I have my roof
+I listen to Anything Goes, and its true, I have my roof TV/FM antennae aimed to pick up

 89.1(here in Brooklyn, prospect heights - near Grand Army Plaza,